thoomkuzhymatthew/EPL_arb_betting/README.md

 The historical odds data is behind a paywall at the Odds API.
 We purchased a one-month plan and obtained our client credentials, to which we then stored in a `.env` file locally.

 If you would like to obtain data yourself, you would have to follow the steps we mentioned.
-Else, you can work directly with the historical odds data we have already collected.
+Else, you can work directly with the historical odds data we have already collected in `./data/CSV's`

 Here are some reasons as to why we selected the Odds API:
 1. Access to Real-Time and Historical Odds